Your step by step guide for ordering native forbs and grasses for installing your native wildflower garden this spring! (Or fall…)

 Determine which forbs and grasses you will order

 I have pored over the internet and lists of native wildflowers and grasses.
 I have made list after list of my favourites, including bloom times.
 But this isn’t a technical science.
 At least, I don’t think it is.
 I do believe trial and error may be key to attaining a beautiful native wildflower garden in the home landscape.

 However, careful research and planning is in order before you should go ahead and order whatever strikes your fancy at the moment.

 Should you plant warm or cool season grasses?
 Both?
 Do you want plants that spread furiously?
-How much time do you have?
-How much do you enjoy gardening?
+How much time do you have for gardening?
+How much do you enjoy it?
 Being honest in answering these kinds of questions can help you to determine the amount of square footage you can reasonably keep weeded and watered.

 And, of course, be sure to know your site’s conditions before choosing native plants.
 Sun, part sun, shade?
 Dry, moist, wet?
 Clay, sand, loam?
 The closer you can match plants’ needs to your location, the better likelihood you have of growing a successful native flower garden.

 Alberta Native Plant Council’s website is an excellent resource to learn more about native plants.
 They also have a spreadsheet of native plant suppliers that you can peruse to locate one near you.
 The more local, the better- you want plants that are really able to handle your local weather.

 You could check out Benjamin Vogt’s blog, keeping in mind that he uses plants native to his region specifically.
 But he has plenty of suggestions that are useful to the native plant gardener, no matter which zone you’re in.

 Native plant supplier websites generally have plenty of information regarding each plant, how to start a meadow, etc. One that’s not local to me but I really enjoy browsing is Prairie Moon Nursery.

 (A forb, in case you were wondering, is a herbacious flowering plant other than a grass.)